open-gitops/documents/GLOSSARY.md

 - ## Break the Glass

-    The practice of editing the Intermediate State Store directly in the event that a configuration update needs to be made to the Software System but the State Store is unavailable.
+    The process of editing the Intermediate State Store directly in the event that a configuration update needs to be made to the Software System but the State Store is unavailable.